 Travellers should be aware that the legal status of their medication may be different outside the UK.
 Rules for the different countries can be checked with the foreign embassy in the UK but can be difficult to obtain for some countries; other useful resources are provided below.

-Counterfeit (fake) drugs are more common in certain regions and can be a significant health risk.
+Falsified (fake) drugs are more common in certain regions and can be a significant health risk.
 The internet also provides opportunity for the sale of products (sometimes harmful to health) with false claims on ‘miracle cures’ for various illnesses.

 Travellers who take regular medication should allow time to prepare for their trip well in advance of travel.
-A medical check-up is recommended to discuss fitness to travel, and ensure medication is optimised and sufficient supplies are available (including cover for possible travel delays).
+A medical check-up is recommended to discuss fitness to travel, and ensure medication is optimised and sufficient supplies are available, including cover for possible travel delays or lost luggage.

-Travellers should check the regulations on importing or transporting medicines to their chosen destination by contacting the relevant embassy/high commission or checking the Foreign, Commonwealth & Development Office (FCDO) country advice.
+Travellers should check the regulations on importing or transporting medicines to their chosen destination by contacting the relevant embassy or high commission, or by checking the Foreign, Commonwealth & Development Office (FCDO) country advice.
 Information can be difficult to obtain for some countries and a resource from ISTM Pharmacist Professional Group may be helpful for travellers as a general guide, rather than a definitive statement of country requirements.

 Travellers who are taking certain ‘controlled drugs’ may be required to obtain an export licence prior to transporting set quantities (usually three months’ or more supply) into or out of the UK.
 The application should be made at least 10 days prior to travel.
-Some examples of controlled drugs include: Diamorphine, Diazepam, Codeine, Fentanyl, Methadone, Morphine, Pethidine, Ritalin and Temazepam.
-Further information on the drugs which will require an export license and application forms can be found on the Gov.uk website.
+Some examples of controlled drugs include: diamorphine, diazepam, codeine, fentanyl, methadone, morphine, pethidine, Ritalin and temazepam.
+Further information on the drugs requiring an export license, as well as application forms can be found on the GOV.UK website.
 Those carrying controlled drugs and other prescription drugs on shorter trips are advised by the Home Office to obtain and carry a letter from the GP or prescriber detailing the medicines.

-Wherever possible, travellers should avoid the risk of purchasing counterfeit medication, by obtaining all the medication they will need prior to travel.
+Wherever possible, travellers should avoid the risk of purchasing falsified medication, by obtaining all the medication required prior to travel.

 Travellers should also be advised to:

-- Carry medicines (including those bought over the counter) in their correctly labelled container, as issued by the pharmacist, in their hand luggage.
-Airline regulations should be checked, particularly for injectable medications or liquids as restrictions apply to the quantity that can be carried in hand luggage.
+- Carry medicines in hand luggage, including those bought over the counter.
+Airline regulations should be checked, particularly for liquids as restrictions apply to the quantity that can be carried in hand luggage.
 See GOV.UK for further information regarding hand luggage restrictions.

-- Consider packing a spare supply of medication in the hold luggage in case of loss of hand luggage.
+- Consider packing some extra medication in the hold luggage in case hand luggage is lost or stolen.

-- Storage requirements for medication must be checked in advance.
+- Check storage requirements for medication in advance.
 Arrangements for control of temperature during transit with certain medications may be needed.

-- A letter from the prescriber detailing the medicines with the generic names for the medications can be helpful for border control checks, and in case medicines have to be replaced or medical help is required.
+- Request a letter/note from the prescriber detailing the medicines with the generic names for the medications; this can be helpful during border control checks, and in case it is necessary to replace medicines or medical help is required.

-- Carry a note from the prescribing physician on letterhead stationary for controlled substances and injection medications (see also text in main paragraph above).
+- Obtain a note from the prescriber on letterhead stationery for controlled substances and injection medications (see also text in main paragraph above).

 The International Association for Medical Assistance to Travellers and the International Society of Travel Medicine global clinic directory can provide contact details of medical practitioners overseas.

-Counterfeit medications are drugs produced by unauthorised manufacturers, presented to the consumer as authorised products.
+Falsified medications may be produced by unauthorised manufacturers and presented as authorised products.
 Very often, both packaging and medication appear virtually identical to the authentic medication.
-Counterfeit medications may contain inactive substances or toxic ingredients, resulting in treatment failure and/or serious harm.
+Falsified medications may contain inactive substances or toxic ingredients, resulting in treatment failure and/or serious harm.

-According to the World Health Organization, counterfeit medicines are rarely effective .
+According to the World Health Organization, falsified medicines are rarely effective .
 Use of these medicines can prolong treatment time, which may worsen the condition being treated.
 Falsified malaria prevention drugs are recognised as a contributing factor in malaria treatment failures and drug resistance [6,7].
-Treatment with falsified antibiotics can also lead to the emergence of drug resistance [6-7].
-In extreme cases, counterfeit drugs may even cause serious harm or death .
+Treatment with falsified antibiotics can also lead to the emergence of drug resistance [8,9], and in extreme cases, may even cause serious harm or death .